NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 Now you should have to sign into Quay.io using docker.
 Quay.io was originally created out of necessity when the company wanted to use Docker containers with an original IDE product, it is a private container registry that stores, builds, and deploys container images.
 It analyzes your images for security vulnerabilities, identifying potential issues that can help you mitigate security risks.
 In order to login run the command ```docker login quay.io ```.

 Since appending involves talking directly to `metapod`, you will need the `admin` scope for your AWS user.
-Use `nu sec scope show <your-firstname.your-lastname>` to see if you have the `admin` scope.
+Use `nu-<country> sec scope show <your-firstname.your-lastname>` to see if you have the `admin` scope.
 If you don't, ask for it using the access request form pinned to the `#access-request` channel.
-After getting it you may need to run `nu auth get-refresh-token --env prod --country br`.
+After getting it you may need to run `nu-<country> auth get-refresh-token --env prod --country <country>`.
+Where `<country>` is the country where you are creating your manual series (eg: br, mx).

 Lastly, you will need to have read and write access the particular bucket where the dataset file will copied to.
 For this step, ask `#squad-data-infra` to run the following command.
 Note: due to limitations with our permission infrastructure, we can only grant access for 1 week at a time.

 ```
+For BR:
 nu iam allow <your.name> write bucket nu-spark-metapod-manual-dataset-series/<your-dataset-series>/* --until=1week
+For other countries:
+nu-<country> iam allow <your.name> write bucket nu-spark-metapod-manual-dataset-series-<country>-prod/<your-dataset-series>/* --until=1week
 ```

 ## Appending your dataset to your manual dataset series

 ```
-nu dataset-series info my-series
+nu-<country> dataset-series info my-series
 ```

 Will give you information on the current status of the series in question.